FINC 331: Introduction to Business Finance

 b.
 Making Capital Investment Decisions

-Primarily a course lecture/discussion where instruction includes demonstrations, in-class exercises, problem assignments, and periodic exams.
+Primarily a course lecture/discussion where instruction includes demonstration, in-class exercises, problem assignments and periodic exams.
 Instruction is augmented by outside readings and projects that deal with financial statement analysis as deemed necessary by the instructor.

 Having successfully completed the course, the student will be able to:

-Graded assignments may include in-class tests, a final examination, online homework, pop quizzes, the assignment and presentation of problem exercises, projects, and class preparation and participation.
+Graded assignments may include in-class tests, a final examination, online homework, pop quizzes, the assignment and the presentation of problem exercises, projects and class preparation and participation.

 None